 - 1 cup black beans rinsed and drained

-- 10 ounce can Enchilada sauce medium spice used
+- 10 ounces canned Enchilada sauce medium spice used

 - Slice the peppers lengthwise then pull the seeds and stems from inside.

 - Pour the remaining enchilada sauce into the bottom of a casserole dish.
-Divide the meat mixture between the peppers and carefully place the peppers into the casserole dish.
+Divide the beef filling between the peppers halfway up, top with 1/2 cup of the cheese (divided) then fill to the top with beef mixture and carefully place the peppers in the casserole dish.

 - Cover with aluminum foil and bake at 375° 30 minutes.

-- After 30 minutes, remove the foil, top with the remaining cheese, return to the oven and bake another 5 minutes or until the cheese is melted and the peppers are tender.
-Garnish with cilantro.
-Serve hot topping with extra enchilada sauce and optional toppings (sour cream, sliced jalapeno, avocado or guacamole).
+- Remove the foil, top with the rest of cheese, return to the oven and bake UNCOVERED 10-15 minutes or until the cheese is melted and the peppers are tender.
+Garnish with cilantro and serve right away.
+Optional toppings: extra enchilada sauce, sour cream, sliced jalapeno, avocado or guacamole.